anushapv2000/restapi-service/README.md

  >````docker run -d --name restapi_container -p 8000:80 restapi_img````
  3. Check the container status using
  >````docker ps -a````
- 4.Once the container start running ,send the request using curl command
+ 4. Once the container start running ,send the request using curl command
  >````curl -X POST http://localhost:8000/numbers?new=3````

  Response will be shown in the terminal